 The principal leadership role in a Project Management career is that of Project Manager.
 But this role title covers a multitude of levels.
 You may be leading a small project of one or two people as part of

-Or you may be a full time Project Manager.
+Or you may be a full-time Project Manager.
 But here too, your project could be anything from a few months and a handful of team members to a few years and a sizeable team.

 And, at the top of our profession, are an elite group of Project Managers capable of delivering the kind of Mega-Projects that make the evening news when they go live (or when they fail!).
-These are often civil engineering and military hardware projects, but they can increasingly be in the IT or entertainments sectors, for example.
+These are often civil engineering and military hardware projects, but they can increasingly be in the IT or entertainment sectors, for example.

 Those Mega-project Managers are senior leadership roles in any way that really counts.
-But most contexts don’t have that scale of project to offer you when you reach the top of your game.
+But most contexts don’t have that scale of the project to offer you when you reach the top of your game.
 So, when you feel there is no longer enough challenge in the kinds of projects you can take on, where next?
 Or, possibly, you just want a different style of work-life.

 The senior leadership roles for project managers, while still exercising your technical professional skills are many.
 And, yet again, the labels betray a bewildering array of different interpretations.
 I’ll try to use and describe them in